Execeptions are used to handle greaceful errors and unexpected condtions at rntime.

 end

-try,catch and finally are keywords in julia. code statements inside these always placed with indentation space or tab.
+try, catch, and finally are keywords in Julia. code statements inside these are always placed with indentation space or tab.

-finally always executes whether exception thrown or not.
+finally always executes whether an exception is thrown or not.

 Here is an example